sstaub/TeensyID/README.md

 Teensy (USB-)Serialnumber, MAC-Address, Kinetis ChipUID and UUID (RFC4122)

 Should work with Teensy LC & Teensy 3.0 ...
 3.6
+Initial support for Teensy 4 (only MAC address)

 - Tested with Teensy 3.5 by sstaub
 - Tested with Teensy 3.2, WIZ850io, PRJC sd/Ethernet adapter, Arduino 1.8.11, TD 1.35, by bboyes
 - Tested with Teensy 3.6 amd LC by manitou
+- Tested with Teensy 4 NN

 ## Examples
 ### ReadAll